j-diefenbach/Battleship/README.md

 # Battleship
-Exploring battleship tactics, and different algorithms for the best gameplay
+Exploring battleship tactics, and different algorithms for approaching optimal gameplay.

 #### Random Targeting
 Random targeting methods take 97 turns to win 50% of its games.
 So in the other 50% of its games the last 3 turns are when it lands its final shots.
 As should be expected, relying on pure chance does terribly.